Skip to main content

 J-1 Health Insurance Requirements

-U.S. government regulations mandate that all J-1 visa holders and their J-2 dependents have health and accident insurance during the entire length of their stay.
+U.S. government regulations require all J-1 visa holders and their J-2 dependents to have health and accident insurance during the entire length of their stay.
 Regulations prohibit an extension of J-1 status beyond the dates on the DS-2019 form without insurance.

 Upon arrival, J-1 exchange visitors will be asked to attest that they are covered by insurance meeting the requirements set forth in the regulations.
 Exchange visitors who willfully fail to comply with the insurance requirements or who make "material misrepresentations" of their compliance with the regulations will be subject to termination of their J-1 program.

-Cornell has a health insurance plan that many international scholars with academic appointments may join.
+Cornell has health insurance plans that many international scholars with academic appointments may join.
 Eligibility depends on the conditions of the visitor’s appointment.
 Learn about health plans for Cornell employees.

-If your visitor does not qualify for Cornell insurance, some other insurance options are listed below.
+If your visitor does not qualify for Cornell insurance, some other insurance options are below.

 Are there other insurance plans you recommend?